 If you operate your business from a home office, you may be eligible for the home office deduction.
 To qualify, your home office should be used exclusively and regularly for your business.
 Calculate the percentage of your home’s total square footage that your home office occupies, and you can deduct that percentage of your home-related expenses, such as utilities and rent/mortgage interest.

-Dues and Fees:
+Dues and Fees

-- Dues to a professional organization for people in your profession
+- Dues to professional organizations

-- Regulatory fees for your profession
+- Regulatory fees

 - Licenses paid to state or local governments

 Expenses related to books, trade journals, newspapers, and publications directly relevant to your trade or profession can be deducted.

 Education and Research